joshukraine/dotfiles/README.md

 My Dotfiles for macOS
 =====================

 These are the dotfiles I use on my MacBook Pro, currently running El Capitan.
-They are geared primarily for Ruby on Rails development using zsh, vim, and tmux.
-Also included is my iTerm profile.
+They are geared primarily for Ruby on Rails development using Zsh (via [Oh-My-Zsh](http://ohmyz.sh/)), Vim, and Tmux.
+Also included is my iTerm2 profile.

 Mac Bootstrap Script